SimplyEdit/SimplyStore/README.md

 - [ ] allow custom templates, instead of the default index.html
 - [ ] add support for access control, based on webid / openid connect
 - [ ] switch from VM2 to V8-isolate or QuickJS, which is more secure
+- [ ] improved developer experience, with online command editor and eslint
+- [ ] optional schema definitions and validation

 <a name="license"></a>
 ## License

 [MIT](LICENSE) © Muze.nl

+## Contributions
+Contributions are welcome, but make sure that all code is MIT licensed.
+If you want to send a merge request, please make sure that there is a ticket that shows the bug/feature and reference it.
+If you find any problem, please do file a ticket, but you should not expect a timely resolution.
+This project is still very experimental, don't use it in production unless you are ready to fix problems yourself.